 - And in 2013, the video game changed the pony "Time Turner" to Dr. Hooves, which is as close to his fan name, Doctor Whooves, as you can get without getting sued.
 Of course, he exists as a character in the first place due to Memetic Mutation.
 He was just another background face with no characterization and a totally different voice portrayal every time he got to say a word or two, and would have wings or a horn depending on where they were, but fans latched onto the pony with David Tennant's hair cut/color and an hourglass as his personal symbol.
 Now, he has merchandise, an official name and description, and there are other background ponies with identical hourglass marks looking like other Doctor actors.
 No word on if they're the same guy.

 - The toys have a good amount of these as well; a good example is Heartstrings, who very closely resembled the popular background pony Lyra, resulting in the fans deciding that "Heartstrings" was Lyra's surname.
 Sure enough, every subsequent wave of toys names the pony as "Lyra Heartstrings".
 Similarly, Lulamoon resembled minor antagonist Trixie, so Lulamoon was taken believed to be a stage name or a surname.
 Later toys named her Trixie Lulamoon.
-Another example is DJ-PON3, who despite appearing for only a few seconds in one episode, proved so popular that the name ended up being canonized in a tv commercial for the show, and like Lyra she ended up getting her own toy.
+Another example is DJ-PON3, who despite appearing for only a few seconds in one episode, proved so popular that the name ended up being canonized in The Hub's "Equestria Girls" TV commercial, and like Lyra she ended up getting her own toy.
 In this case, the other name (Vinyl Scratch) becomes the real name with DJ-PON3 being a stage name.

 - In addition to the comic in that section, even television listings descriptions are referring to the main characters as the Mane 6 by now.